How to Make a Healthy Smoothie (Protein, Fat, & Fiber!)

 This post contains affiliate links.
 Please read my policy page.

 I love a good smoothie.
 I make them year-round, but as the weather gets warmer, I crave them more and more.
 They are super customizable, loaded with vitamins and minerals, and can make an easy meal or snack.
-Today we are talking about how to make sure you are building a balancing smoothie!
+Today, we are talking about how to make a healthy smoothie!

 • quick and easy to make – most are ready in 5 when you have a stocked freezer and pantry.

-• they set us up to feel – when making them with the right ratio of protein, carbohydrates, and fat, it helps keep our blood sugar balanced and to avoid those spikes and crashes that some smoothies can do.
+• they set us up to feel our best – when making them with the right ratio of protein, carbohydrates, and fat, it helps keep our blood sugar levels balanced and to avoid those spikes and crashes that some smoothies can cause.

-• loaded with nutrients – they can be an easy and delicious way to get in tons of vitamins and minerals depending on what you put in them.
+• loaded with nutrients – they can be an easy and delicious way to get in tons of vitamins, minerals, and antioxidants, depending on what you put in them.

-White marble counter with a bowl of frozen blueberries, a bowl of frozen banana pieces, a bowl of salt, a bowl of peanut butter, a bowl of protein powder, a bowl of cinnamon, a jar of milk, a bowl of chia seeds, and a bowl of frozen cauliflower rice.
+A bowl of frozen blueberries, a bowl of frozen banana pieces, a small bowl of salt, a small bowl of cinnamon, a small bowl of peanut butter, a bowl of vanilla protein powder, a jar of milk, a bowl of chia seeds, and a bowl of frozen cauliflower rice.

 Just like all meals, we want to think of protein, carbs, healthy fats, and fiber.
 Here are the key components and ingredients to building a healthy smoothie:

 1. frozen fruit – a must to make a delicious and cold smoothie!
-Fruit is going to add carbohydrates and fiber.
-I suggest 1-2 servings (just as if you were eating fruit).
-Anything goes – bananas, berries (strawberries, blueberries, raspberries…), pineapple, mangos, peaches, pears, cherries, and more.
+Fruit is going to add carbohydrates, fiber, and natural sweetness.
+I suggest 1-2 servings (just as if you were eating fresh fruit).
+Anything goes – bananas, berries (strawberries, blueberries, raspberries, blackberries…), pineapple, mango, peaches, pears, cherries, kiwi, and more.
 Not all the fruit has to be frozen, but some aspects of the smoothie should.

 2. vegetables – not a necessity, but I love to add some to up the vitamins, minerals, and fiber.
 And you usually can’t taste them.
 Some of my favorites are frozen cauliflower/cauliflower rice, spinach or kale, cooked and then frozen sweet potato, beets, and zucchini.

 3. protein – any kind you like!
 This is going to help slow down digestion and keep you full.
+And of course, to build and maintain muscle mass.
 Check out my favorite options below.

 5. liquid – the liquid is what helps bring it together and blend.
-Anything from dairy milk, unsweetened non-dairy milk, coconut water, or all-natural fruit juice will work.
+Anything from dairy milk, unsweetened non-dairy milk (almond milk, cashew milk, oat milk, coconut milk…), coconut water, or all-natural fruit juice will work.
 Be mindful if using juice and how much sugar it is adding.
-Opt for as little liquid as possible to make your smoothies thick and creamy.
+Opt for as little liquid as possible to make a thick and creamy smoothie.

 And here are some add-ins to help bump up the flavor or benefits of your smoothie: